-She says: "The World Youth Day experience taught me so many things about the world, others and myself.

-" I feel like World Youth Day helped me keep in touch with God, feeling like he is with me in everything I do.
+She says: "The World Youth Day experience taught me so many things about the world, others and myself. " I feel like World Youth Day helped me keep in touch with God, feeling like he is with me in everything I do.

-"Praying seems so much easier as I learnt prayer is not just done by kneeling and talking directly to God, but in little activities each day, God is there to listen.
+'Praying seems so much easier as I learnt prayer is not just done by kneellittle activities each day, God is there to share our experiences and what we've been through.
+We don't want to make people feel sorry for us, but rather show them the good

-"Before World Youth Day and as a young child, my mum would say to me 'taking one hour out of our busy lives to talk to Jesus is not too much to ask'.
+"Before World Youth Day and as a young child, my mum would say to me 'taking one hour out of our busy lives